janicepelzer/JanicePelzer/README.md

 ### M.Sc.
 Biochemistry and Data Scientist in Training

-I am a creative an passionate Biochemist, experienced in genetic engineering.
-As a future Data Scientist am eager to developing my skills to push innovative ideas and work towards a sustainable future.
+I am a creative an passionate Biochemist.
+As a future Data Scientist am eager to push innovative ideas and work towards a sustainable future.

 - 💻 I’m currently working on becoming a Data Scientist with [neuefische GmbH](https://www.neuefische.de/en)
 - 🌱 I’m looking to collaborate on topics related to Climate Change and Sustainability